CodeMaverick-143/python/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 👨‍💻 Author
+## Author

-Built with 🐍 and ❤️ using Snakeskin via XplnHUB
+Built with Python using Snakeskin via XplnHUB

-## 🙏 Acknowledgments
+## Acknowledgments

 - [Snakeskin Framework](https://github.com/xplnhub/snakeskin) by XplnHUB
 - [Tailwind CSS](https://tailwindcss.com/) for the styling system